tazee/laplacian/README.md

 ## Dependencies

 - LXSDK
-This kit requires Modo SDK (Modo 16.1v8 or later).
-Download LXSDK and set you LXSDK path to LXSDK_PATH in CMakeLists.txt in triagulate.
+This kit requires Modo SDK (Modo 16.1v5 or later).
+Download LXSDK and set you LXSDK path to -DLXSDK_PATH argment in triagulate.
 - libigl 2.5.0 (https://github.com/libigl/libigl)
 This also requires Igl library.
-Download libigl and set the include path to LIBIGL_PATH in CMakeLists.txt. libigl is header only library.
+Download libigl and set the include path to -DLIBIGL_PATH argument. libigl is header only library.
 - Eigen 3.4.0 (https://gitlab.com/libeigen/eigen)
 This also requires Eigen library.
-Download eigen and set the include path to EIGEN_PATH in CMakeLists..
+Download eigen and set the include path to -DEIGEN_PATH argument.
 Eigen is header only library

+If they are not set, the project files are downloaded automatically via FetchContent of cmake

 ## License